 Watching all of the incredible athletes compete in the Winter Olympic Games every four years inspires fond memories of the 2002 Winter Olympics in Salt Lake City, Utah.
 Although the opening and closing ceremonies were held in Salt Lake City, many of the major skiing and snowboarding events were held in Park City.

-The skiing and snowboarding here is world-class with two resorts just a few miles apart Deer Valley Resort, voted best ski resort in America for 2018 by Skimag.com, and Park City Mountain, the largest ski resort in the country.
+The skiing and snowboarding here is world-class with two resorts and a state-of-the-art action sports hub just a few miles apart.
+Deer Valley Resort, voted #1 ski resort in America for 2021 by Condé Nast Traveler, and Park City Mountain, the largest ski resort in the country.
+Woodward Park City is the latest addition offering lift serve terrain park for all levels.
 The offerings here for snowfall, groomers, backcountry, terrain parks, and lift quality are of the highest quality anywhere in the world.

 Deer Valley, where the slalom and freestyle ski competitions were held in 2002, combines the hospitality of a five-star hotel with world-class skiing ( no snowboarding allowed on this mountain).
 With over 2,000 skiable acres and 300 inches of annual snowfall, finding some fresh turns is never difficult, and there are plenty of runs for skiers of every age and ability.